 Releasing the same sets every year won't keep OLED on top, so to maintain interest, LG has to look beyond the panel hardware.
 Last year, the Alpha 9 processor was the focus – this time LG is making lots of noise about AI and the benefits it brings to the picture, sound and user experience.

-In truth, LG is probably overplaying the impact of its AI tech, but the LG OLED65C9PLA (also available as the OLED65C9MLB via Currys), the first TV we've seen from the 2019 LG C9 range, is undoubtedly a cracking set.
+In truth, LG is probably overplaying the impact of its AI tech, but the LG OLED65C9PLA (also available as the OLED65C9MLB via Currys), the first TV we welcomed into our test room this year from the 2019 LG C9 range, is a cracking set.
+So much so, in fact, we've just awarded it our prestigious Product of the Year Award.

 As was the case last year, the C-class OLED gets you all of LG’s most advanced picture and processing tech in the most affordable package.